Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: ---Evaluating Long-Context Legal Summarization

+\fwnameRef (Figure \ref{fig:gavel-ref}) consists of three components: checklist, residual-fact, and writing-style evaluation.
+We describe each component below.
+Prompts for the LLM judges are in Appendix \ref{app:prompts}.

-\paragraph{Checklist Evaluation.} ExpertLongBench \citep{ruan2025expertlongbench} presents a checklist-based evaluation framework for long-form generation, where legal experts create a checklist of 26 key items for legal summaries.
-For each item $c_i$, an LLM extracts the corresponding information $H(c_i)$ from the model summary and $R(c_i)$ from the reference, then determines containment relationships between them.
-We make two improvements to it.
+\textbf{Checklist Evaluation.} Checklist evaluation has become a standard for domain-specific long-form generation tasks \citep{arora2025healthbench,ruan2025expertlongbench}, where outputs are expected to cover a well-defined set of facts.
+For each checklist item $c_i$, an LLM extracts the corresponding information from the model summary, $H(c_i)$, and from the human reference, $R(c_i)$, and then compares the two.
+For our task, we use the 26 expert-designed legal checklist items from \cite{ruan2025expertlongbench}, covering information such as \texttt{filing date}, \texttt{parties}, and \texttt{remedies sought}.
+In Section \ref{sec:agent-in-medical}, we further design a 29-item checklist for medical review summarization to test whether \fwnameAgent generalizes beyond the legal domain.

-\textit{Improvement 1: Multi-value extraction with supporting text.} We find that checklist items contain multiple values 76\% of the time (e.g., several remedies sought).
-Prior method extracts all information as a single text block and performs a binary comparison.
-This misses partial overlaps---for example, two lists of five remedies with three overlaps are scored the same as two totally mismatched lists.
-We thus restructure extraction so that each checklist item $c_i$ yields a list of values with supporting text: $H(c_i) = \{(v_{i,1}, s_{i,1}), (v_{i,2}, s_{i,2}), \ldots, (v_{i,n}, s_{i,n})\}$, where $v_{i,j}$ is the $j$-th extracted value for checklist item $c_i$, and $s_{i,j}$ is a set of verbatim supporting text.
-Supporting text not only justifies values but also helps us later identify residual facts.
-For comparison, single-value items use four-way classification: equal, A contains B, B contains A, or different, while multi-value items are matched element-wise.
+We improve checklist extraction by representing each item as a list of values with supporting text rather than as a single text block, as we find 76\% of checklist items contain multiple values.
+Formally, we extract: $H(c_i) = \{(v_{i,1}, s_{i,1}), \ldots, (v_{i,n}, s_{i,n})\}$, where $v_{i,j}$ is the $j$-th extracted value and $s_{i,j}$ is its supporting text.
+This enables partial credit when only some values are captured and helps identify residual facts.
+We use an LLM to compare extracted items.
+Single-value items are classified into one of four relationships: equal, A contains B, B contains A, or different, with assigned matching scores $m_i$ of 1, 0.5, 0.5, and 0.
+Multi-value items are matched element-wise to compute $F_1$, which is used as their $m_i$.
+To aggregate item-level comparisons into a final score, we pool values across all checklist items and compute value-level precision, recall, and F$_1$, so items with more values receive higher weight.
+Containment for a single-value item counts as 0.5.
+We use this F$1$ as $S_\text{checklist}$.

-\textit{Improvement 2: Score aggregation.} When some checklist items don't exist in a case, both the model and human naturally omit them in the summaries.
-However, the original method counts these as correct matches.
-This inflates the denominator and reduces the penalty for actual errors.
-As non-applicable items dilute the score calculation, errors like hallucinations or omissions of key items have less impact on the final score.
-We thus compute scores based only on applicable items, defined as those present in at least one summary.
-The final score is: $S_{\text{checklist}} = \frac{100}{|A|} \sum_{c_i \in A} m_i$, where $A$ is the set of applicable checklist items, and the matching score $m_i$ is defined as:

-For single-value items, an exact match receives a score of 1, partial containment receives 0.5, and a mismatch receives 0.
-For multi-value items, the score is computed using the F$_1$ measure.